USMLE Step 2 Clinical Knowledge

-The USMLE-Step 2-CK ("Clinical Knowledge") is the nine-hour-long multiple-choice portion of the second part of the United States Medical Licensure Examination.
-It assesses clinical knowledge through a traditional, multiple-choice examination.
-In contrast to the USMLE Step 1, the focus is much more on clinical application of medical knowledge.
-It assesses the ability to apply medical knowledge, skills, and understanding of clinical science essential for the provision of patient care under supervision.
-The USMLE Step 2 is generally taken during the 4th year of medical school by U.S. medical students.
+USMLE Step 2 CK ("Clinical Knowledge") is a nine-hour-long exam that represents the second part of the United States Medical Licensure Examination.
+It assesses clinical knowledge through a traditional, multiple-choice examination divided into eight 60-minute blocks, each containing up to 40 questions, as well as an hour of break time.
+In contrast to USMLE Step 1, which prioritizes knowledge of basic sciences, the focus of Step 2 is on clinical application of medical knowledge, and requires the examinee to apply medical knowledge, skills, and understanding of clinical science essential for the provision of patient care under supervision.
+The USMLE Step 2 is generally taken during the third or fourth year of medical school by U.S. medical students.
+Step 2 results are reported numerically on a scale between 1 and 300; this is in contrast to Step 1, which is pass/fail only.

 Format

 The exam is administered in a 9-hour single-day computer-based session.
 The session is divided into eight one-hour blocks of questions, a 15 minute tutorial and a 45 minute break.
 The 15-minute tutorial at the beginning of the exam is optional.
 The 45 minutes allowed for breaks can only be taken between sections at the discretion of the test taker.
 Both the unused tutorial time and time saved from finishing a test block early is added to the break time.
 The test is administered at the Prometric testing sites.

+Prior to 2020, the Step 2 exam consisted of both the CK ("Clinical Knowledge") portion, as well as a CS ("Clinical Skills") exam.
+However, the CS exam was put on hold in May 2020, and permanently discontinued in January 2021.

 Topics

-Step 2 CK includes test items in the following content areas: internal medicine, obstetrics and gynecology, pediatrics, preventive medicine, psychiatry, surgery, other areas relevant to provision of care under supervision.
+Step 2 CK includes test items in the following content areas: internal medicine, obstetrics and gynecology, pediatrics, preventive medicine, psychiatry, neurology, surgery, other areas relevant to provision of care under supervision.

 Most Step 2 CK test items describe clinical situations and require that you provide one or more of the following: diagnosis, a prognosis, an indication of underlying mechanisms of disease, the next step in medical care, including preventive measures.

 Step 2 CK is an integrated examination that frequently requires the interpretation of tables and laboratory data, imaging studies, photographs of gross and microscopic pathologic specimens, and results of other diagnostic studies.
 Step 2 CK tests the aspiring physician's knowledge of medicine putting special emphasis on the principles and mechanisms underlying disease, and the therapies needed to address them.